4301 West Markham, Slot 803 — Little Rock, AR, 72205

 EASY-IC (internal calibration) Ion Source

 Electron-Transfer Dissociation (ETD) Source

-Contact the UAMS site for any inquiries regarding instrumentation.
+Contact us for any inquiries regarding instrumentation.